cwsmith2/AirBNB/README.md

 - Python (pandas, matplotlib, seaborn)

 ## Blog Post
-For a non-technical summary, refer to the blog post: [Link to Blog Post]
+For a non-technical summary, refer to the blog post: (https://medium.com/@cw.smith_12977/unlocking-insights-from-seattles-airbnb-market-a-data-driven-exploration-8e5a1d496265)